zackb/continuum/README.md

 ##Goals
 1. Use memory mapped files and log-structured-merge trees (LSM) to efficienty store, retreive, and analyze large amounts of time-based data.
-2. Leverage existing underlying code technologies like RocksDB, LevelDB, BerkeleyDB and similar datastores.
+2. Leverage existing underlying core technologies like RocksDB, LevelDB, BerkeleyDB and similar datastores.
 3. Employ time-to-live (TTL) or downsampling (RRD) to efficeintly use disk space.
-4. A continuous, scalable infintie time data stream by incorporating data windowing OR downsampling
+4. A continuous, scalable infintie time-based data stream by incorporating data windowing OR downsampling
 5. Utilize TWO specialized schema designs for time series data and time key value data.

 ####TimeSeries Data (space/time): (ScoreCard and Portal)